Last Updated: November 27, 2023

 If you require a signed copy of this addendum, please email email@example.com.

 This Customer Data Processing Agreement, including its Annexes, (the "DPA") is supplemental to and forms part of our Terms of Service and any applicable order forms, statement of work or work orders (collectively, the "Agreement"), entered between Superhuman Labs, Inc. ("Superhuman") and the customer (the "Customer").
-This DPA is supplemental to the Agreement and sets out the obligations that apply when Superhuman processes Personal Data on behalf of the Customer in the course of providing the services under the Agreement.
+This DPA sets out the obligations that apply to Superhuman's processing of Personal Information.

 "Europe" means, for the purposes of this DPA, the Member States of the European Union, plus Iceland, Liechtenstein, Norway, Switzerland and the United Kingdom.